Benefits of Learning Portuguese Language

 Do not forget that the language is spoken in different countries across four continents.

-Some of these countries, Particularly Goa (India), Macau (China), and Brazil, offer a wide range of vibrant and beautiful tourist attractions and features mostly on travel bucket lists and tickets.
+Some of these countries, particularly Goa (India), Macau (China), and Brazil, offer a wide range of vibrant, beautiful tourist attractions and features that are often on travelers’ bucket lists and in their itineraries.

-You can now spend your holidays and vacations in style, as Brazil alone has 7,000 square miles of beaches, many more exotic resorts, and charming landscapes.
+You can now spend your holidays and vacations in style, as Brazil alone offers 7,000 square miles of beaches, numerous exotic resorts, and charming landscapes.

-Learning how to speak will make you enjoy this whole phenomenon.
+Learning to speak will help you enjoy this whole experience.

 11. The Fifth Most Used Language On The Internet